florian-lefebvre/portfolio/data/projects/ynotesApp/content.en.md

 So yNotes acts as an official replacement for the official ENT mobile apps, by providing already present features and adding new ones.

 What's my role in this project you may ask.
 I joined in October 2020 as a front-end developer and reworked the website, as well as working on mockups and designs using [Figma](https://www.figma.com/).
 I was also giving advices on project architecture and management.
 At this time, I didn't want to get involved in coding the app itself as I didn't now [Dart](https://dart.dev) nor [Flutter](https://flutter.dev).
-In July, I started to learn those technologies and wrote a component library ([Read more](/projects/ynotes-packages)).
+In July, I started to learn those technologies and wrote a component library ([see related project](/projects/ynotes-packages)).
 In September, I became the maintainer.

 ## Challenges and technical details